-On April 11, 2023, the \$75.0 million long-term debt facility with Runway Growth Finance Corp. (the "Mustang Term Loan" or the "Runway Note"), was terminated upon receipt by Runway of a payoff amount of \$30.7 million from Mustang comprising principal, interest and the applicable final payment amount.
-A loss on extinguishment of \$2.8 million was recorded to interest expense in the unaudited condensed consolidated statement of operations for the three and six months ended June 30, 2023.
+On April 11, 2023, the long-term debt facility with Runway Growth Finance Corp. (the "Mustang Term Loan" or the "Runway Note"), was terminated upon receipt by Runway of a payoff amount of \$30.7 million from Mustang comprising of principal, interest and the applicable final payment amount.
+A loss on extinguishment of \$2.8 million was recorded to interest expense in the unaudited condensed consolidated statement of operations for the nine months ended September 30, 2023.